Property Rights of a Child after their parent's divorce

 While a son has a right by birth in his father's ancestral property, he does not have such rights in his father's self-acquired property.
 If the father chooses to exclude his son from his will, a son will not get any share of his father's self-acquired property.

-A son is the legal heir and co-owner of his father's ancestral property.
-As his birthright, a son inherits his portion of the ancestral property in the event of parental divorce.
-A son may also receive a portion of his father's self-acquired property after divorce if his father did not exclude him or if he died without a will.
+A son is his father's legal heir and coparcener in ancestral property.
+If the parents get divorced, a son gets his share of inheritance in the ancestral property, as it is his birthright.
+A son may also get a share of his father's self-acquired property after divorce if his father does not exclude him from the same or dies without creating a will.